Dekai21/Multi_Agent_Intersection/README.md

 The code in this project is partially developed on top of the official code of CARLA-SUMO co-simulation, thus some official scripts need to be replaced by the files in this repository.

-First navigate to the directory where Carla installed, then copy the directories and the scripts in this repository and put them in the correct place as the following image shown.
+First navigate to the directory where Carla installed, then copy the directories and the scripts in this repository and put them in the correct place as the following image shows.

 ![image](images/setup.png)

-*<font color=red>Red</font>: the existing script or directory needs to be replaced*
+*<font color=red>Red</font>: the scripts that we develop based on the official CARLA code, they need to be replaced by the scripts provided in this repository*

-*<font color=green>Green</font>: a new created script or directory*
+*<font color=green>Green</font>: new created scripts or directories*

-*<font color=blue>Blue</font>: the existing script or directory doesn't need to be replaced*
+*<font color=blue>Blue</font>: the original scripts or directories in Carla folder that doesn't need to be replaced*

 ### 2) Activate our map in CARLA